-An explanatory sequential mixed methods study design will be used with integration occurring in Phase 3 during sampling (connecting), data collection (building, explaining), and analysis (merging) phases [10,30].
-In sampling, the survey quantitative results will inform purposive sampling to capture a plurality of inotrope practice patterns [13,20,31].
-In data collection, the survey and EHR quantitative results will be used to inform the development of qualitative semi-structured interview questions and probes.
+An explanatory sequential mixed methods study design will be used with integration occurring in phase III during sampling (connecting), data collection (building, explaining) and analysis (merging) phases.
+10 30 In 2 sampling, the survey quantitative results will inform purposive sampling to capture a plurality of inotrope practice patterns. ^{13 20 31} In data collection, the survey and EHR quantitative results will be used to inform the development of qualitative semi-structured interview questions and probes.
 The qualitative interviews are intended to elicit underpinning themes and reasoning behind the quantitative results.
 In qualitative analysis, a deductive analysis approach will be used, with initial codes extracted from the guiding theoretical framework and quantitative results.
-Joint displays will be used as a visual technique to enable merging the resulting qualitative themes with the quantitative findings to develop
+Joint displays will be used as a visual technique to enable merging the resulting qualitative themes with the quantitative findings to develop meta-inferences explaining inotrope practice variation and characterising specific levers for change.
+32-34

-The trustworthiness (i.e., credibility, dependability and confirmability, and transferability) of the qualitative analysis will be enhanced in several ways [10,25,26,29].
-Specifically, credibility may be enhanced with peer debriefing, purposive sampling intended to capture diversity and plurality in data, member checking via participant feedback, and cross-referencing interpretations with raw data.
+The trustworthiness (ie, credibility, dependability and confirmability, and transferability) of the qualitative analvsis will be enhanced in several ways.
+10 25 26 29 Specifically, credibility may be enhanced with peer debriefing, purposive sampling intended to capture diversity and plurality in data, member checking via participant feedback and cross-referencing interpretations with raw data.
 Dependability and confirmability may be enhanced through the sharing and internal audits of process notes and coding manuals between research members with a range of clinical and qualitative methods expertise.
-Finally, the judgment of transferability may be supported by thorough and detailed methods and analysis reporting.
+Finally, the judgement of transferability may be supported by thorough and detailed methods and analysis reporting.